 Nate’s Grade: B

-Posted on December 25, 2013, in 2013 Movies and tagged abigail breslin, benedict cumberbatch, chris cooper, dark comedy, dermot mulroney, drama, ewan mcgregor, julia roberts, julianne nicholson, meryl streep, oscar, play, sam shepherd, tracy letts.
+Posted on December 25, 2013, in 2013 Movies and tagged abigail breslin, benedict cumberbatch, chris cooper, dark comedy, dermot mulroney, drama, ewan mcgregor, julia roberts, julianne nicholson, meryl streep, oscars, play, sam shepherd, theater, tracy letts.
 Bookmark the permalink.
 Leave a comment.